hyperf/hyperf/docs/en/amqp.md

 ```

 The framework automatically creates the process according to Consumer annotations, and the process will be pulled up again after unexpected exit.

+### Set concurrency consumption

+There are three parameters that affect the rate of consumption

+- you can modify the `#[Consumer]` annotation `nums` to open multiple consumers
+- The `ConsumerMessage` base class has an attribute `$qos` that controls the number of messages pulled from the server at a time by overriding `prefetch_size` or `prefetch_count` in `$qos`
+- `concurrent.limit` in the configuration file, which controls the maximum number of consumer coroutines